What is Ottoman

 Ottoman, by default, creates a Global Secondary Index (GSI) on the property

 type and is the most recommended Index type.

-Ottoman also supports View Indexes and Refdoc Index, however we recommend to use them with extreme caution and only if absolutely needed.
+Ottoman also supports View Indexes and Refdoc Index, however; we recommend using them with extreme caution and only if needed.